-Medicaid Data Release - Special Education Students Only-Annual Notice:
+Special Education Students Only-Annual Notice:

-If your child receives special education services and is also Medicaid eligible, District #430 can seek partial reimbursement from Medicaid for health services documented in your child's Individualized Education Program (IEP).
+Special Education Studetns Only-Annual Notice: If your child receives a school health service (i.e. behavioral, speech, occupational, physical, etc.) and is also Medicaid eligible, District #430 can seek partial reimbursement from Medicaid for health services documented in your child's health or education plan.
 Medicaid reimbursement is a source of federal funds approved by Congress to help school districts maintain and improve diagnostic and therapeutic services for students.

-The reimbursement process requires the school district to provide Medicaid with your child's name, birth date and Medicaid number.
+The reimbursement process requires the school district to provide Medicaid with your child's name, birth date, and Medicaid number.
 Federal law requires annual notification of our intent to pursue this reimbursement opportunity.